Frequently Asked Questions

 What We're Building:

-We will create a simple REST API endpoint using Node.js and Express.
-This endpoint will accept a destination phone number, a sender ID (your Vonage number), and a message text, then use the Vonage Messages API to send the SMS.
+Create a REST API endpoint using Node.js and Express.
+This endpoint accepts a destination phone number, a sender ID (your Vonage number), and message text, then uses the Vonage Messages API to send the SMS.

 Problem Solved:

-This project provides a foundational backend service for applications needing to send programmatic SMS notifications, alerts, verification codes, or other messages without requiring manual intervention.
+This project provides a foundational backend service for applications needing programmatic SMS notifications.
+Common use cases include:

 Technologies Used: